GopzConsulting/gopzconsulting.github.io/about.md

 <img src="/assets/img/avatar.jpg"  style="float: right; border-radius: 50%; padding-left: 4pt;"/>

-Founder, Ryan Collins, has spent the past decade on the front lines of a rapidly changing tech landscape.
+Founder, Ryan Collins, spent the past decade on the front lines of a rapidly changing tech landscape.

 As a senior manager at the world’s largest telemedicine company, Teladoc Health, he developed a knack for quickly understanding requirements and translating them into revenue drivers.
 Many of the more delicate operations currently powering Teladoc were implemented by his teams, including phone conferencing.